Deep-learning Assisted Detection and Quantification of (oo)cysts of Giardia and Cryptosporidium on Smartphone Microscopy Images: Discussion and Conclusion

 \acks{We thank Rabin Adhikari for helping us with formatting.
 The images used in this research were taken with support from NAS and USAID (to BG and BBN) through Partnerships for Enhanced Engagement in Research (PEER) (AIDOAA-A-11-00012).
-The opinions, findings, conclusions, or recommendations expressed in this article are those of the authors alone and do not necessarily reflect the views of USAID or NAS. }
+The opinions, findings, conclusions, or recommendations expressed in this article are those of the authors alone and do not necessarily reflect the views of USAID or NAS.
+Suprim Nakarmi is currently affiliated with the University of South Dakota. }

 \ethics{The work follows appropriate ethical standards in conducting research and writing the manuscript, following all applicable laws and regulations regarding the treatment of animals or human subjects.}